-- A. Prior to the approval of the order for review pursuant to subpart 3, the RGU must conduct a public comment process to assist it in identifying appropriate development scenarios and relevant issues to be analyzed in the review.
+A. Prior to the approval of the order for review pursuant to subpart 3, the RGU must conduct a public comment process to assist it in identifying appropriate development scenarios and relevant issues to be analyzed in the review.
 The RGU shall prepare a draft order for review, and distribute and provide notice of its availability in the same manner as for an EAW pursuant to part 4410.1500.
-The draft order for review must include the information specified in subpart 3. - B. Government units and interested persons shall participate in the public comment process in accordance with part 4410.1600, except that the nature of the comments should be to suggest additional development scenarios to be addressed in the review and relevant issues to be analyzed.
+The draft order for review must include the information specified in subpart 3. в.
+Government units and interested persons shall participate in the public comment process in accordance with part 4410.1600, except the comments shall address suggested additional development scenarios and relevant issues to be analyzed.
 Comments may suggest additional scenarios, including development at sites outside of the proposed alternative urban areawide review boundary, if they would likely minimize or avoid potentially significant environmental impacts that may result from development of the scenarios based on or incorporating the plans for the specific project or projects that require use of the procedures of this subpart.
-The comments must provide reasons why a suggested additional scenario is potentially environmentally superior. - C. The RGU must consider all timely and substantive comments received when finalizing the order for review.
+The comments must provide reasons why a suggested additional scenario is potentially environmentally superior. С. The RGU must consider all timely and substantive comments received when finalizing the order for review.
 The RGU shall apply the criteria for excluding an alternative from analysis found at part 4410.2300, item G, in determining if a suggested alternative scenario should be included or excluded.
-If the RGU excludes a suggested additional development scenario it must document its reasons for excluding the scenario in a written record of decision. - D. The RGU shall adopt the final order for review within 15 days of the end of the comment period.
+If the RGU excludes a suggested additional development scenario it must document its reasons for excluding the scenario in a written record of decision.
+D. The RGU shall adopt the final order for review within 15 days of the end of the comment period.
 A copy of the order and the RGU's record of decision for its adoption must be sent within 10 days of the decision to the EQB and to anyone who submitted timely and substantive comments.